The Police Report Becomes the Model's Memory

 That design matters because criminal justice is adversarial.
 A defendant should be able to challenge the evidence used against them.
 A supervisor should be able to see whether officers are rubber-stamping drafts.
 A researcher should be able to measure whether AI-drafted reports alter charging, plea, conviction, complaint, or use-of-force outcomes.
 A city council should be able to know whether a tool changes policing rather than merely claims to save time.

 An audit log that says a draft was generated is not the same as a record of what the draft said.
-Without the generated text, the edited text, the transcript, the prompt configuration, the model version, and the final report, the system becomes difficult to evaluate.
-The public is asked to trust an invisible transformation at exactly the point where visibility matters most.
+A defensible record should retain the source transcript, the original AI draft, each edited version or at least a versioned diff, the prompt or template class, model and transcription-system version, officer identity, supervisor actions, final report, disclosure text, and the time at which the officer recorded any independent recollection.
+Without those pieces, the public is asked to trust an invisible transformation at exactly the point where visibility matters most.

 The Efficiency Claim